 One section of CEP’s site is dedicated to profiles on different extremist leaders.
 And several of these leaders’ names were on our list of priority keywords.
 After reviewing a few of the profiles, we found that they had one thing in common: the individuals’ names were coded as second headings.
 We knew that Google’s algorithm is looking for keywords to be included in a page’s first heading, so we adjusted how the names were coded.
 This small adjustment improved the performance of the profile pages across the board.

 We then looked for technical and content improvements we could make to individual reports.
-Our goal was to not require CEP to overhaul the reports or spend significant time on content updates.
-Rather, we looked for tactics that required low investment while producing high returns.
+To start, we looked for tactics that required little work from CEP's team while producing high returns.

 The most common change we made was to the report’s title.
 Because of the way the website was built, changing a report’s title to include a keyword will include the keyword in: